2015 University of Louisville basketball sex scandal: Penalties

 Pitino was set to be suspended for the first five games of the 2017–18 season, (Note: Louisville competed in basketball in the Big East Conference for the 2005–06 through 2012–13 seasons, in the American Athletic Conference during the 2013–14 season, and then joined the Atlantic Coast Conference starting with the 2014–15 season.) but Louisville fired him in October 2017, before the season started.

 The program also had 123 wins from December 2010 to April 2014 vacated, including the 2012 Final Four and the 2013 national championship.
 The Cardinals were the first to have a men's basketball national title vacated by the NCAA.
 They also faced a monetary fine for revenue the university made from advertisements during the Final Fours and National Championship.

-The university filed an appeal, but the NCAA upheld the findings and punishments on February 20, 2018, subsequentially declaring no official result of the 2013 NCAA tournament, and thus no official winner of the national championship.
+The university filed an appeal, but the NCAA upheld the findings and punishments on February 20, 2018, subsequently declaring no official result of the 2013 NCAA tournament, and thus no official winner of the national championship.

 On September 30, 2019, a group of players on the 2012–13 Cardinals team who were not involved in the rules violations settled a lawsuit they had filed against the NCAA.
 Most of the settlement was confidential, but one portion was authorized to be revealed—while Louisville's team records (including the national title) remained vacated, all honors and statistics for these players were restored.
-Most notably, Luke Hancock, a plaintiff in the suit, was once again officially recognized as the Most Outstanding Player of the 2013 Final Four.
+Luke Hancock, a plaintiff in the suit, was once again officially recognized as the Most Outstanding Player of the 2013 Final Four.